How Transplantation Works

 COTA helps children and young adults who need a lifesaving transplant by providing fundraising assistance and family support.
 COTA doesn’t charge for its services and doesn’t take a percentage of funds raised.

-First Hand Foundation is an organization that provides funding for children who need assistance with clinical necessities: surgery, medication, therapy, medical equipment and travel related care
+Oracle Health Foundation is an organization that provides funding for children who need assistance with clinical necessities: surgery, medication, therapy, medical equipment and travel related care.

 Help Increase Awareness about the Gift of Life